Fire World: Mystical Beings

 Gadzooks ('Zookie') is David's powerful writing dragon.
 His power is that he can write the future on his notepad.
 However, Gadzooks is only mentioned as a minor character, and does not use his powers.
 Eliza makes it for David out of clay, like when Liz makes it for David on Earth.

-In Fire World, Gadzooks (or Zookie) is made reading a book instead of a notepad and pencil, this could be a reference to the first book in the series when Liz Pennykettle tells David that she "tried him with a book, but he definitely wanted a pencil to chew on."
+In Fire World, Gadzooks is made reading a book instead of a notepad and pencil.
+This could be a reference to the first book in the series, when Liz Pennykettle tells David that she "tried him with a book, but he definitely wanted a pencil to chew on."